 CMU was founded in 1892 to address Michigan's shortage of teachers and business leaders.
-In the 131 years since, we have continued to meet Michigan's workforce needs with outstanding academic programs that emphasize hands-on learning, professional skill development and career readiness.
+In the 132 years since, we have continued to meet Michigan's workforce needs with outstanding academic programs that emphasize hands-on learning, professional skill development and career readiness.
 Over the past several years, we have invested in programs that directly address Michigan's current needs, especially those in high-demand fields.
 This includes health professions programs, such as physician assistant and nursing; teacher education, including special education and school counseling; computer science and business information systems; entrepreneurship; environmental, mechanical, and electrical engineering; accounting; and more.

-CMU offers nearly 300 academic degree and certificate programs on-campus, online and in eight satellite locations, and serves over 14,000 students throughout the year (annual unduplicated headcount).
-CMU enrolls students from nearly every county in Michigan, and nearly 90% of on-campus undergraduate students hail from Michigan.
-Our students reflect the great diversity of the state and the global community; in 2023, CMU welcomed students from 70 countries to campus.
+CMU offers 230 academic degree and certificate programs on-campus, online and in seven satellite locations in Michigan, and serves over 14,000 students throughout the year (annual unduplicated headcount).
+CMU enrolls students from every county in Michigan, and nearly 90 percent of on-campus undergraduate students hail from Michigan.
+Our students reflect the great diversity of the state and the global community; in 2024, CMU welcomed students from 70 countries to campus.

-Our academic programs focus on hands-on learning, knowledge and skill-building that addresses some of the world's most pressing challenges and Michigan's greatest needs.
-For example, The CMU College of Medicine was established to address a shortage of physicians in rural and medically underserved communities.
+Our academic programs focus on hands-on learning, knowledge and skill-building that address some of the world's most pressing challenges and Michigan's greatest needs.
+For example, the CMU College of Medicine was established to address a shortage of physicians in rural and medically underserved communities.
 Programs in the medical school include primary care and pediatric specialties - among the highest demand in Michigan - and more than half of CMU College of Medicine graduates remain in Michigan.
-CMU graduated its 600th physician in May 2023.
+CMU graduated its 700th physician in May 2024.

 Students who graduate from CMU are prepared to lead in their chosen profession and within their communities.
-Data from CMU's most recent First Destination survey shows that nearly 94% of CMU graduates are employed or pursuing additional education.
+CMU's most recent Career Outcomes Rate shows nearly 95 percent of recent CMU graduates are employed or pursuing additional education.
 Employers say they actively recruit CMU graduates for open positions because CMU Chippewas are knowledgeable, skilled and Fired Up to make a difference.
-These employers post more than 100,000 jobs and internships a year through the university's Career Development Center.
+These employers post more than 130,000 jobs and internships a year through the university's Career Development Center.